Enter Energy Ethiopia: Empowering displaced and host communities in their journey to resilience through clean, affordable, and sustainable energy

 Access to clean and affordable energy is only part of the predicament of countries with energy access issues.
 They are also threatened by fragility, conflict, and climate change, which can collectively drive population displacement and large-scale humanitarian crises.

-There are 84 million forcibly displaced people (FDP) worldwide, with 26% of the world’s refugee population hosted in Sub-Saharan Africa.
+There are over 114 million forcibly displaced people (FDP) worldwide, with 26% of the world’s refugee population hosted in Sub-Saharan Africa.
 There are 4.7 million FDPs in Ethiopia, and it is estimated that less than 7% of Ethiopian FDP’s have access to energy.
 When displacement occurs, a major challenge is how to address people’s access to energy for their well-being and income – not only for those displaced, but also for their host communities, who are often already suffering from a lack of access to clean and adequate energy.

 There are 4.7 million forcibly displaced people (FDP) in Ethiopia.